-Additional information, including the complete study proposal, the expanded/refined Table of Contents and the Order Form, can be downloaded via the link below.
+Additional information, including the complete study presentation, the actual (expanded/refined) Table of Contents and the Order Form, can be downloaded via the link below.
 For additional study details or to subscribe, please contact John J. Murphy at +1.215.628.4447 or John.J.Murphy@catalystgrp.com.

 As it does in each of its industrially-focused multi-client studies, TCGR has sought input from “charter” subscribers to

 help shape the report’s final scope/TofC by delineating areas of particular interest, including the “cameo” technologies.